kimbring2/AlphaStar_Implementation/README.md

 # Introduction
 I am trying to implement AlphaStar based on supplementary material of DeepMind.
 Currently, I can solove the MoveToBeacon environment which is one of the mini-game  of PySC2 using the multi state encoder, the action head model structure of the AlphaStar.

-# Notice
-Current, I am migrating from [common style](https://github.com/pythonlessons/Reinforcement_Learning/blob/master/LunarLander-v2_PPO/LunarLander-v2_PPO.py) of Tensorflow to [new style](https://www.tensorflow.org/tutorials/reinforcement_learning/actor_critic]) because of memory leak issue during training.
-It seems like it is only problem of PySC2 when using it with Tensorflow 2 version.
-Other environment suah as LunarLander-v2 of OpenAI Gym has not same problem.

 # Reference
 1. Download replay file(4.8.2 version file is needed): https://github.com/Blizzard/s2client-proto/tree/master/samples/replay-api
 2. Extracting observation, action from replay file: https://github.com/narhen/pysc2-replay